BioSchemas/bioschemas.github.io/pages/_tutorials/dde/review_a_specification_pull_request.md

   * Does it load without error in the DDE?
   * Does it have the correct hierarchy (rdfs:subclassOf)?
   * Does the `@context` have the necessary iri’s?
-  * Are the constraints properly expressed in the `$validation`?
+  * __Only if it is a __profile__: Are the constraints properly expressed in the `$validation`?
 * Verify that the configuration file in the bioschemas website repository is up-to-date
-  * The configuration file needs to be updated __only for brand new profiles__, to update:
+  * The configuration file needs to be updated __only for brand new specifications__, to update:
     * Create a new branch in the Bioschemas website repository with a suitable name to identify the intended outcome of the work, e.g. for a new 0.4 draft of the “example profile” we might have draft-example-0.4.
     * Find the [`_data/metadata_mapping.csv` file](https://github.com/BioSchemas/bioschemas.github.io/blob/profile-auto-generation/_data/metadata_mapping.csv).
-If it isn’t, add a row for the profile stating the profile name and working group name.
+If it isn’t, add a row for the specification stating the specification name, working group name, and expected parent.
+      * Note that the expected parent of a profile specification and type specification may be different:
+        * For example: parent for FormalParameter profile is expected to be bioschemastypes:FormalParameter type, but the parent for FormalParameter type is expected to be schema:Intangible
     * Create a pull request from your branch to the parent branch.

 ### Step 4 - Merge the pull requests